aphp/edsnlp/docs/user-guide/reported-speech.md

 The `rspeech` pipeline uses a simple rule-based algorithm to detect spans that relate to reported speech (eg when the doctor quotes the patient).
 It was designed at AP-HP's EDS.

-## Scope

-The `rspeech` pipeline can functions in two modes :

-1. Annotation of the extracted entities (this is the default).
-To increase throughput, only preextracted entities (found in `doc.ents`) are processed and tagged as positive or negative.
-2. Full-text, token-wise annotation.
-This mode is activated with by setting the `on_ents_only` parameter to `False`.

-Since the natural way to use EDS-NLP is to extract entities and then check their polarity, the second mode is generally unused.

 ## Declared extensions

 The `rspeech` pipeline declares two [Spacy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes), on both `Span` and `Token` objects :